 But there is something special about making fruit chips.
 I don't know if it is the crispiness or the taste, but they are simply delicious!

-The list is not going to be long here… you literally only need 2 ingredients to make this recipe:
+The list is not going to be long here... you literally only need 2 ingredients to make this Baked Banana Chips recipe (scroll down to recipe card for all quantities):

 You can also add your favourite spice or flavouring if you want to try something a little bit different.